 Project managers should offer direction at every step of the way, communicating goals as well as expectations.
 Effective communication to all those involved in the project is crucial to its successful completion.
 Effective communication has the added benefit of increasing team morale.

-Some project leaders like to please.
-This isn’t a bad trait but it can sometimes lead to a project manager agreeing to impossible deadlines simply because he or she wants to be seen in a positive light by co-workers and upper management.
+Some project managers like to please everyone.
+This isn’t a bad trait, but it can often lead to a project manager agreeing to impossible deadlines simply because he or she wants to be seen in a positive light by co-workers and upper management.

-Asking a team for the impossible can flatten morale, and productivity right along with it.
-A better route would be discussing with stakeholders why a deadline is not realistic.
+Asking a team for the impossible can flatten morale, and impact productivity.
+A better approach would be discussing with stakeholders why a deadline is not realistic.

-Too often, a project manager is asked to run a project that, much like the previously mentioned issue with unrealistic deadlines, has no hopes of successful completion.
+Too often, a project manager is asked to run a project that, similar to the previously mentioned issue with unrealistic deadlines, has no hope of successful completion.

-Management should provide sufficient resources, including time, money and personnel.
+Management is responsible to provide sufficient resources, including time, money and personnel.
 It is important to define project needs and obtain budget approval upfront.
-It is also crucial that project leaders assign and prioritize budget resources during the entire project.
+It is also crucial that project leaders assign and prioritize budget resources throughout the project.

 A disinterested stakeholder can do much to slow or even stop an entire project.
-While the project may ultimately draw to a close, a lot of energy will be lost in the meantime, trying to get sign off or input, for instance.
+While the project may ultimately draw to a close, a lot of energy will be lost in the meantime, trying to get sign off or input.

-Communicating openly and encouraging feedback from all stakeholders involved with the project is a necessity.
-Project managers should identify several stakeholders who have authority over the project in order to lessen the impact of someone who is disengaged.
+Communicating openly and encouraging feedback from all stakeholders involved with the project is a critical success factor.
+Project managers should identify the key stakeholders who have authority over the project in order to lessen the impact of someone who is disengaged.

-Our dedicated team has significant experience rescuing derailed projects.
-We conduct a review of your existing systems and projects, develop a comprehensive profile of all IT-related projects underway, monitor the progress of each initiative, organize the IT efforts to support any business process improvement activities, and identify and bring forward IT-specific value propositions which outline either cost saving or revenue enhancing opportunities.
+Our dedicated team has significant experience organizing and managing a project as well as rescuing derailed projects.
+We can conduct a review of your existing systems and projects, develop a comprehensive profile of all IT-related projects underway, monitor the progress of each initiative, organize the IT efforts to support any business process improvement activities, and identify and bring forward IT-specific value propositions which outline either cost saving or revenue enhancing opportunities.

 For more on how Litcom can help you with your project management needs, please contact us at email@example.com.